Morioka-Yutaka/sas_dataset_json/sas_dataset_json.md

-    outpath               : Path to output directory (default: WORK directory). library               : Library reference for input dataset (default: WORK). dataset               : Name of the input dataset (required). originator            : Organization or system creating the file (optional). fileOID               : File OID to uniquely identify the JSON (optional). studyOID              : Study OID used in the Define-XML reference (optional).
+    outpath               : Path to output directory (default: WORK directory). library               : Library reference for input dataset (default: WORK). dataset               : Name of the input dataset (required). pretty                : Whether to pretty-print the JSON (Y/N, default: Y). originator            : Organization or system creating the file (optional). fileOID               : File OID to uniquely identify the JSON (optional). studyOID              : Study OID used in the Define-XML reference (optional).